X-Robots-Tag

 The X-Robots-Tag header controls how search engines index and display URLs in search results.
 Unlike the HTML <meta name="robots"> tag, the HTTP header applies to any resource type: HTML pages, PDFs, images, videos, and other non-HTML files where a meta tag is not an option.

 The header accepts one or more directives as a comma-separated list.
 When multiple directives conflict, search engines apply the most restrictive directive.
-For example, combining noindex with max-snippet:-1 results in the page being excluded from search results entirely.
+For example, combining max-snippet:50 with nosnippet results in no snippet being shown, since nosnippet is the more restrictive rule.

 Directives apply to all crawlers by default.
 To target a specific crawler, prefix the directives with the crawler name followed by a colon.
 Multiple X-Robots-Tag headers with different crawler targets are allowed in a single response.